Skip to content

 Recoleta Cemetery, Buenos Aires, Familias de Atucha y Sarasa, stained glass

 At the beginning of the 20th century, Jorge Atucha purchased some 35,000 hectares from the Duggan family.
-The estate, located on the northern border of the Provincia de Buenos Aires, took the name “El Pelado“—perhaps Jorge was balding at the time!—& soon became a thriving cattle ranch.
+The estate, located on the northern border of the Provincia de Buenos Aires, took the name “El Pelado“—perhaps Jorge was balding at the time! (confirmed in the comments below)—& soon became a thriving cattle ranch.
 The family’s fortune grew when a branch of the Urquiza train line arrived to the estate in 1913 & carried its products to the capital.
 The station was named Sarasa after the last name of Jorge’s mother.

 Recoleta Cemetery, Buenos Aires, Familias de Atucha y Sarasa